RomanZhu/Packet-Loss-Notification/README.md

 - - Call `AddHeaderForPeerId`
 - - Write actual payload to BitBuffer
 - - Copy BitBuffer's content to allocated memory
+- - Clear BitBuffer
 - - Call `EnqueueData`
+- - - If result is TRUE
-- - Send packet to peer, clear BitBuffer
+- - - - Send packet to peer
+- - - If result is FALSE
+- - - - Disconnect that peer
 - Received packet from Peer:
 - - Get packet's content into BitBuffer
 - - Call `ReadHeaderOfPeerId` with it
+- - - If result is TRUE
-- - Read actual payload
+- - - - Read actual payload
 - Periodically:
 - - Call `ExecuteLostPackets`
 - On lost packet: